AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 ```
 Where the `result` is an object made of 5 mandatory members
 - `proto` (string) which **MUST** match the exact version requested by the client
-- `encoding` (string) states whether or not all **next messages** should be gzip compressed or not.
-Possible values are "gzip" or "plain"
+- `encoding` (string) states whether or not all **next messages** should be read as plain text or as streams of data.
+Actually the only possible value is or "plain" (Gzip compression is dropped as it's not efficient on such small sized messages)
 - `resume` (hex bool) states whether or not the host can resume a previously created session;
 - `timeout` (hex) the number of seconds after which the server is allowed to drop connection if no messages are received from the client
 - `maxerrors` (hex) the maximum number of errors the server will bear before abruptly closing connection
 - `node` (string) the node software version underlying the pool

-When the server replies back with `"encoding" : "gzip"` to the client, both parties **MUST** gzip compress all next messages.
+~~When the server replies back with `"encoding" : "gzip"` to the client, both parties **MUST** gzip compress all next messages.
 In case the client is not capable of compression it **MUST** close the connection immediately.
-Should the server, after this reply, receive other messages as plain text, it **MUST** close the connection.
+Should the server, after this reply, receive other messages as plain text, it **MUST** close the connection.~~

 Eventually the client will continue with `mining.subscribe` (described below)